 » Deo Tibba, Himachal Pradesh

 » Hanuman Tibba, Himachal Pradesh

 » Pir Pangal Range, Himachal Pradesh

 » Dhauladhar Ranges, Himachal Pradesh

 » Sikkim Himalayas

-Ice climbing is recognised by the Union Internationale Des Associations D’Alpinisme (UIAA) which conducts annual climbing competitions. (www.uiaa.ch).
+Ice climbing is recognized by the Union Internationale Des Associations D’Alpinisme (UIAA) which conducts annual climbing competitions. (www.uiaa.ch).

 You will need ice tools and mountaineering boots.
-Ice tools should have reverse curve sharp picks, wrist loops and hammer attachments.
+Ice tools should have reverse curve sharp picks, wrist loops, and hammer attachments.
 Mountaineering boots should be suitable for winter climbing.
 Wear non-cotton garments that are waterproof and offer insulation.
 Include three layers of insulation for your upper body, a synthetic parka, and two layers for your lower body.
-Gloves, mittens, hat, sunscreen, goggles, gaiters and extra woollen or synthetic socks are very important.
+Gloves, mittens, hats, sunscreen, goggles, gaiters, and extra woolen or synthetic socks are very important.
 Carry water in insulated bottles.
-Avalanche beacons, shovels, crampons, long ice axes, helmets, harnesses and ropes should be part of your gear.
+Avalanche beacons, shovels, crampons, long ice axes, helmets, harnesses, and ropes should be part of your gear.